leon4rd/test/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## You know that cemetery up the road?
+People are dying to get in there.